flenniken/collections/docs/overviews.md

 urls for this.
 Note that downloading from localhost downloads from the local images folder and does not go to cloudfront.

-Admin users see the debugging refresh and airplane icons at the bottom of the index page and the airplane on the image page.
+Admin users see the refresh and download icons.

 Collections uses the AWS Cognito service to handle login.
 This allows collections to be a public static website without a backend server